ALAMO SOLAR I, LLC

 OPEN ROAD RENEWABLES

-Open Road Renewables boasts one of the most experienced team of developers in the country.
-Members of our team have been involved in some of the most challenging and exciting renewable energy projects, including the largest solar project of its kind in the state of Maryland (currently under construction), dozens of solar projects from California to Maryland, and enough wind generation capacity to power hundreds of thousands of homes.
+Open Road Renewables boasts one of the most experienced teams of developers in the country.
+Members of our team have been involved in some of the most challenging and exciting renewable energy projects around the US, including the largest solar project of its kind in the state of Maryland (Great Bay Solar), many operating and under construction wind projects throughout Texas (Logan’s Gap, Flat Top, Miami Wind Energy Center, Green Pastures I & II, and Prairie Hill Wind), and many other solar projects from coast-to-coast.

 Learn more at www.openroadrenewables.com